WWE News: The Undertaker Retires With Dignity After ‘WrestleMania 33’ Loss

 As reported by the LA Times, The Undertaker took his final bow by removing his hat, coat, and gloves and placing them in the middle of the ring.
 The fans in Orlando’s Citrus Bowl knew they were witnessing a piece of wrestling history as The Undertaker made his way up the aisle for the last time.
 The WWE universe raised its collective voice in praise of a man who has kept us entertained for decades.

-The Undertaker, the crowds voice ringing in his ears, paused halfway up the ramp.
+The Undertaker, the crowd’s voice ringing in his ears, paused halfway up the ramp.
 He turned to the crowd, raised his fist, and a lift descended, lowering The Undertaker out of the view of the audience, many of whom were weeping with the emotion and drama of it all.

 We witnessed The Undertaker pass the mantle of greatness to those who follow.
 Whether Roman Reigns will ever be fit to assume the adoration of the WWE universe, in the way The Undertaker has, remains to be seen.
 We can be certain that WrestleMania 33 has brought down the curtain on the career of one of the brightest stars ever to grace the wrestling ring.